alex-esc/digitalrights/chapter and section description.md

 >**The web's missing link** - On this section we explore what makes the medium of the Internet so special: creativity.
 >
->**Sharing and remix** - Creativity comes from a special place, not one of creative genius but of recycling and remixing previous ideas, and turning them into something new.
+>**Sharing and remix** - Creativity comes from a special place, not one of creative genius but of recycling and remixing previous ideas, and turning them into something new, this section explains remixing and the three basic components of creativity.

+>**It rimes with gene** - If remix culture is so important, then how do ideas and creative works spread? the answer is memes and their biological counterpart genes.